LutfiHidayanto/LinearAlgebra/README.md

-# LinearAlgebra

-# Matrix Calculator
+# Matrix Calculator for Linear Algebra

 A Python program that performs various matrix calculations, including solving linear equation systems, singular value decomposition, eigenvalues and eigenvectors, matrix inverses, checking if a matrix is diagonal, polynomial characteristics, and diagonalizing matrices.